vvv/cv/README.md

 - Years of C and Haskell experience

 **Functional Programming**:
-- Proficient in functional programming principles, using languages like Emacs Lisp, Haskell, Elm, Dhall, and Rust
+- Proficient in functional programming principles, using languages like Haskell, Elm, Dhall, Rust, and Emacs Lisp

 **Operating Systems**:
 - Extensive development experience on Linux platform